-Scale:
+Scale

 If the scales of the two operands differ, the fixed-point operand is converted to floating-point scale.
+But there is an exception.

-The exception to this is in the case of exponentiation when the first operand is of floating-point scale and the second operand (the exponent of the operation) is fixed-point with a scaling factor of zero, that is, an integer or a variable that has been declared with precision (p,0).
-In such a case, conversion is not necessary, but the result is floating-point.
+In the case of exponentiation when the first operand is of floating-point scale and the second operand (the exponent of the operation) is fixed-point with a scaling factor of zero, that is, an integer or a variable that has been declared with precision (p,0), conversion is not necessary, but the result is floating-point.